The Coffee Shack

 Keaau, Hawaii 96749

 A Hershey company-owned producer of macadamia nut products on a global scale, the Mauna Loa Macadamia Nut Corporation isn’t just the largest producer on the Big Island, it’s one of the largest entities present on the island itself.
-With multiple flavors, combined ingredients with an on-site chocolate processing facility, and more volume than any other company on the island, a trip to the visitor’s center provides the insight and taste you’re looking for in a macadamia nut tour.
-Self-guided and open to the public, you’re guaranteed a tasty and interesting exploration at every step along the way.
+With multiple flavors, combined ingredients with an on-site chocolate processing facility, and more volume than any other company on the island, a trip to the visitor’s center provides the taste you’re looking for in a macadamia nut experience.
+With a self-guided nature walk and a visitor center that is open to the public, you’re guaranteed a tasty and interesting exploration at every step along the way.

 Hamakua Macadamia Nut Company